 Proposition 2 changes the conditions under which the Governor and the State Legislature may draw upon or reduce transfers to the BSA.
 The Governor does not retain unilateral discretion to suspend transfers to the BSA, nor does the State Legislature retain discretion to transfer funds from the BSA for any reason, as previously provided by law.
 Rather, the Governor must declare a "budget emergency," defined as a an emergency within the meaning of Article XIIIB of the Constitution or a determination that estimated resources are inadequate to fund State general fund expenditures, for the current or ensuing fiscal year, at a level equal to the highest level of State spending within the three immediately preceding fiscal years.
 Any such declaration must be followed by a legislative bill providing for a reduction or transfer.
-Draws on the BSA are limited to the amount necessary to address the budget emergency was declared in the preceding fiscal year.
+Draws on the BSA are limited to the amount necessary to address the budget emergency, and no draw in any fiscal year may exceed 50% of funds on deposit in the BSA unless a budget emergency was declared in the preceding fiscal year.